glycerine/offheap/README.md

  See offheap.go for all the interesting code.
 Modify val_t to hold you values, and key_t to contain your keys.
-Current sample code for int64, []byte, and string keys are provided.
-For speed, [xxhash64](https://github.com/OneOfOne/xxhash) is used to produce uint64 hashes of strings and []byte.
+Current sample code for three types of keys (int64, []byte, and strings) is provided (see bytekey.go).
+ For the hashing function itself, the incredibly fast [xxhash64](https://github.com/OneOfOne/xxhash) is used to produce uint64 hashes of strings and []byte.

  Note that all your key and values should be inline in the Cell.
 If you point back into the go-heap, such values maybe garbage collected by